JuliaAttic/QuDirac.jl/docs/labels_and_coeffs.md

 #  Using the `get` function
 ---

-Note that trying to access a coefficient using a label not present in the Ket/Bra/operator will result in an error:
+If a label is not explictly present in a QuDirac object, then calling `getindex` with that label results in an error:

 ```
 julia> k
-Ket{Orthonormal,3} with 125 state(s):
+Ket{Orthonormal,3} with 6 state(s):
   4 | 1,4,1 ⟩
   48 | 3,4,4 ⟩
   20 | 1,5,4 ⟩
   45 | 5,3,3 ⟩
   6 | 2,3,1 ⟩
   25 | 1,5,5 ⟩
-  ⁞

 julia> k['a', 'b', 'c']
 ERROR: key not found: Char[a,b,c]